Find out which strengths we were using more and less during April 2020 as the pandemic hit the world

 Decrease – Resolver was the biggest drop, showing we feel a little helpless in some situations we find ourselves in.
 Help each other to find the right resources and people to move forward.

 Increase – We are more drained by Pride, meaning producing our usual quality of work is more challenging as we grapple with new ways of working.
 Give people clarity on outputs and focus on what is slipping.

-Decrease – I never thought I would see Adherence as less of a learned behaviour.
+Decrease – I never thought I would see Adherence as less of a learned behavior.
 An energy in rule-following for some is on the increase but it may be one to watch, as it’s probably short-term considering it’s not natural for most.

-Increase – Time Optimiser was the biggest negative change.
+Increase – Time Optimizer was the biggest negative change.
 We are struggling with what to do, when to do it and in a timely manner.
 As coaches, help people reset priorities on tasks they can actively move forward on and encourage a flexible approach working with energy and availability.

 Decrease – We’ve less of a weakness in Mission, as we try to find more meaning and purpose in our day-to-day activities.

 Increase – Change Agent saw a rise in people wanting to be involved and be positive around change.
 Try to give/help others understand the impact, give direction or provide resources to get going.